Ben Crosby

 You’ve had a million-dollar idea sitting in your back pocket just waiting for the right time and resources to realize it.

-Overly literal hypothetical aside, an elevator pitch can be invaluable to have on hand because you know when you’ll have the opportunity to promote yourself or your ideas to the right people.
+Overly literal hypothetical aside, an elevator pitch can be invaluable to have on hand because you never know when you’ll have the opportunity to promote yourself or your ideas to the right people.
 Whether you’re giving a sales pitch, introducing yourself in a job interview or proposing a business idea, having a short speech at the ready can save you from stalling in the moment and propel your career forward.

 What Is an Elevator Pitch?

-An elevator pitch, or elevator speech as it’s sometimes called, is a short but persuasive sales pitch for whatever it is you’re trying to sell — whether that’s a skill or professional experience you have, an idea you came up with, or an actual service or product.
+An elevator pitch, or elevator speech as it’s sometimes called, is a short but persuasive sales pitch for whatever it is you’re trying to sell — whether that’s a skill or professional experience you have, an idea you came up with or an actual service or product.

 When To Use an Elevator Pitch